Brandon Lowe: 2019: All-Star season

 On March 20, 2019, Lowe signed a six-year contract extension, with two options, with the Rays for a reported $24 million guaranteed.
 On April 12, 2019, Lowe went 2-for-5 against the Toronto Blue Jays recording his first multi-homer game of his career.
-On July 3, 2019, Lowe was named as a reserve for the 2019 Major League Baseball All-Star Game, this was his first career All-Star appearance.
+On July 3, Lowe was named as a reserve for the 2019 Major League Baseball All-Star Game, this was his first career All-Star appearance.
 On August 21, Lowe suffered a left quad strain while rehabbing with Durham, but he returned to the majors on September 22.
-Lowe finished the 2019 season hitting .270/.336/.514 with 17 home runs and 51 RBIs in 82 games.
+Lowe finished the 2019 season hitting .270/.336/.514 with 17 home runs and 51 RBI in 82 games.
 He finished third in American League Rookie of the Year voting.